-Join us for a 1 week summer application workshop that helps students put systems of organization into place to help manage the application workflow.
+Join us for a summer application 1:1 sessions that help students put systems of organization into place to help manage the application workflow.
 Students will also pre-write essays in preparation for the launch of the fall application season.
 These essays will be reshaped in the fall into their application essays.
 Students can also continue to hone in their application list.
 This workshop reduces both student's and family's stress around the college application process.

 Space to reflect on the goals an purpose of a college education